dron12261games/MOD-VHS-CRT-Shader-by-DRON12261/README.md

 # STATUS: ✅RELEASED

+A mod with a detailed customizable in-game shader that simulates VHS and CRT effects.

-The shader works on the GZDoom and LZDoom ports.
+Works on the GZDoom and LZDoom ports.

 There are a huge number of settings in a special menu.
 There is also support for English and Russian languages.